OlivierLD/raspberry-coffee/Adafruit.IO.REST/README.md

 ### From JavaScript
-See in the `web` directory, there is an example of the [interaction with a feed](./web/index.html) defined in Adafruit-IO, written ujsinf jQuery - because it looks good, and it is easy.
+See in the `web` directory, there is an example of the [interaction with a feed](./web/index.html) defined in Adafruit-IO, written using jQuery - because it looks good, and it is easy.

 Just like before, all you need is an Adafruit-IO key.